mooreds/docs-1/docs/connectors/aws-dynamodb-documentation.md

 #### ResourceArn (required)

 The Amazon DynamoDB resource with tags to be listed.
 This value is an Amazon Resource Name (ARN).

 **Type:** STRING

-#### NextToken

-An optional string that, if supplied, must be copied from the output of a previous call to ListTagOfResource.
-When provided in this manner, this API fetches the next page of results.

-**Type:** STRING